Business contents insurance quotes

 You’ll also need to tell your insurance provider you’re running a business from home.
 Not doing so could invalidate your policy.
 Call your insurance provider to see whether they can extend your home policy, or if you’ll need a separate one.

-Maybe.
-Some policies are specialised to cover different industries, such as shops or surgeries.
+Some policies are specialised to cover different industries, such as shops or surgeries, so this might be something you want to look into.
 You may also need landlord insurance if you rent out a property.